stub42/cassandra-charm/README.md

 This is the 'trusty' charm.
 Upgrade from the 'precise' charm is not supported.

+The DataStax Enterprise variant of Cassandra cannot be tested by Juju's open automated test environment, due to DataStax's policy of requiring registration before downloading their software.
+While DSE hopefully works with this charm, it cannot be fully supported and using standard Apache Cassandra is recommended wherever possible.

 # Configuration

 Cassandra has a pretty good guess at configuring its Java memory settings to